vmokashi01/OptionPriceCalculator/README.md

 # OptionPriceCalculator

-Flask web app that calculates European option prices based on Black-Scholes binary pricing model.
+Flask web app that calculates European option prices based on Black-Scholes binary option pricing model.

 The default risk free rate is scraped from the US 10-year Treasury bonds and implied volatilities are scraped from McMillan Analysis Corp.